 For commercial checks, it is practically always valid to cash them even if you do not have a commercial bank account.
 It is necessary to go directly to the check sender’s bank to complete the process.

 As you might imagine, the check writer must have enough money in his account to cash the check.
-When the account does not have the necessary money, it is impossible to carry out the process.
+If the account does not have the necessary money, it is impossible to carry out the process.

 Once at the bank, the beneficiary must present an identification document.
 There are several options for this.
 It can be a driver’s license, military ID, state ID, alien ID, passport, etc.